Work Study Service

 - We accept deposits via credit card which are made during the online application process.
 If you are not accepted to join for the program, your payment will be fully refunded.

-- Your remaining balance will be submitted in cash (USD) on the first day of the program.
+- Your remaining balance is to be submitted in cash (USD) on the first day of the program.
+Please bring CRISP, UNCREASED dollar bills as we cannot use old or damaged bills here in Peru.

 - The contribution is non-refundable and non-transferable once the program begins.